ArticleFluidsANSYS FluentFSIAcousticsOptimisationPyFluentConsumer Goods

 Section 03Blade Optimisation through Parametric Studies

-In addition to gradient-based methods, multi-objective parametric optimisation (e.g., with Ansys optiSLang) enables systematic exploration of geometric variations against performance goals.
-These studies reveal trade-offs between torque, air delivery, and structural constraints to guide robust blade designs — particularly useful when multiple design variables interact non-linearly.
+In addition to gradient-based methods, multi-objective parametric optimization (e.g., with Ansys optiSLang) enables systematic exploration of geometric variations against performance goals.
+These studies can reveal trade-offs between torque, air delivery, and structural constraints to guide robust blade designs.

 Section 04Acoustics Analysis of Ceiling Fans

-Ceiling fans operate at relatively low rotational speeds, meaning most of their broadband noise falls within the human audible range of 20 Hz to 20 kHz.
+• Ceiling fans operate at relatively low rotational speeds, which means most of their broadband noise falls within the human audible range of 20 Hz to 20 kHz.

 Simulation-Driven Aeroacoustics